SufiyanMansoor/quickStartAngular2/README.md

 # quickStartangular2
-i get started with angular 2 in sample project
+i get started with angular 2 in sample project.. i update new sample apps in my github account...